rithmschool/react_curriculum/Unit-01/01-intro.md

 </html>
 ```

 Now let's see what that looks like!
 We just made up our own component and we can start using it anywhere!

+Our first component is still fairly rigid, however.
+It will have the same structure and content no matter where we put it.
+It would be better if we could add some flexibility to it; for instance, it might be nice if we could modify the text inside of the component when it renders.

-But our components are pretty rigid, how can we add some flexibility to them!
-Let's introduce a concept called `props`.
+To acheive this goal, let's introduce a concept called `props`.
 We can think of these as "properties" for our components.
-Let's see what they look like.
+Here's an example of what they look like:

 ```html
 <!DOCTYPE html>